iscore-metabots/patchmax_mouvements/Ajouts_Maeva/README.md

 ### Documentation:
 * The operating of the MAX/MSP interface is explained in __MOUVEMENT.md__.
-* The operating of the interpolation part in explained in __API.md__.
+* The operating of the interpolation part is explained in __API.md__.
 A documentation of each function is available by typing help(name_of_function) in shell.